 Socially distancing from the razor has become the new norm in the pandemic.
 Little did most men know, growing a healthy beard is not an easy feat—and softness is one defining factor.
 But what is the secret to learning how to soften beards?

 Hair grows differently on different body parts, so it is ideal not to use a particular product for all of your hairy needs.
 Also, there is a broad selection of human hair types, wherein some strands can grow more finely than the others, and some can be more porous and dry than the others.

-When it comes to growing and achieving a healthy, manageable, soft beard, here is what you will have to understand:
+When it comes to growing and achieving a healthy, manageable, soft, and compliment-worthy beard, here is what you will have to understand:

 Causes of Dry Beards

 Prolonged exposure under the sun increases the risks of having dry beards.

 A healthy beard is easy to get along with.
 It is soft and tameable.
 Meaning it follows your styling leads.
 So, if your beard gets tangled a lot and is coarse to the touch, you may be growing it the wrong way.
 That is why it is becoming dry.